 FreeTextBox is an HTML editor specifically for ASP.NET.
 The look and feel of the editor is the most like Microsoft Word that you are likely to get.
-The free version does lack a couple further features, but has more than enough to get you going.
+The free version does lack a couple features, but has more than enough to get you going.

 OpenWYSIWYG is a cross browser rich text editor with almost every editing capability you could want.
 It features a sleek user interface including drop-downs and buttons.
-High on its features is its capacity to handle tables well, with different borders and colours.
+High on its features list is its capacity to handle tables well, with different borders and colours.
 However, Chrome is still not supported.

 9. Spaw Editor